 Furthermore, executives, managers and professionals make up 72.2% of the workforce in the Rainbow neighborhood which, according to NeighborhoodScout's exclusive analysis, is a higher proportion of such high-level people than is found in 96.2% of the neighborhoods in America.
 For this reason, this neighborhood really stands out as unique.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Rainbow neighborhood.
 More residents of the Rainbow neighborhood live here today that also were living in this same neighborhood five years ago than is found in 95.9% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

 Did you know that the Rainbow neighborhood has more English ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 21.3% of this neighborhood's residents have English ancestry.